Open Bible Data Home About News OET Key

 the,stags

 The writer assumes that the readers will understand that a stag is an adult male deer.
-You could include this information If it would be helpful to your readers.
+You could include this information if it would be helpful to your readers.
 Alternate translation: “adult male deer”

-Note 3 topic: figures-of-speech / exclamation
+Note 3 topic: figures-of-speech / metaphor

-see/lo/see! this standing
+see/lo/see!

 Note 4 topic: writing-pronouns